Adam Siao Him Fa

-Adam Siao Him Fa (born 31 January 2001), also known as Adam Siao, is a French figure skater.
-He is the 2024 World bronze medalist, the two-time (2023, 2024) European champion, a three-time Grand Prix medalist (3 gold), a five-time ISU Challenger Series medalist (2 gold, 2 silver, 1 bronze), and a two-time French national champion.
-He represented France at the 2022 Winter Olympics and finished fourteenth overall.
+Adam Siao Him Fa (/fr/; born 31 January 2001) is a French figure skater.
+He is the 2024 World bronze medalist, a two-time European champion (2023, 2024), a seven-time Grand Prix medalist (4 gold, 2 silver, 1 bronze), a six-time ISU Challenger Series medalist (3 gold, 2 silver, 1 bronze), and a two-time French national champion (2023-24).

 At the junior level, he is a two-time Junior Grand Prix medalist (1 gold, 1 silver) and finished within the top six at the 2019 World Junior Championships.

+Siao Him Fa represented France at the 2022 and 2026 Winter Olympics.

 Personal life

 Siao Him Fa was born on 31 January 2001 in Bordeaux, France.
 He is the youngest of four children.
 His parents, Daniel and Patricia, are originally from Mauritius and moved to France in the early 1980s.
-His paternal grandfather is of Chinese origin.
+His paternal grandparents are of Chinese origin while his maternal ones are from Mauritius as well.
 He formerly attended Collège Hubertine Auclert in Toulouse.